jasonhhao/Machine-Learning-Projects/README.md

 # Machine Learning projects
 This repository contains a few Machine Learning projects.
-They come from some online courses I attended and self-project.
+They come from online-course-project and self-project.